 “Redi-Screens™ may be used as doors, partitions, or room dividers, but it is their striking and luxurious look that sets them apart from anything else on the market,” says Christiane Erwin, President and CEO of Crestview Doors.
 “Crestview Doors recognizes the demand for home décor that is functional and classically beautiful.
 Redi Screens™ can separate spaces and create privacy while enhancing the overall visual aesthetic of the interior landscape.”

 Crestview — which is well known for its doorlite kits — launched the new line today.
 These pre-assembled decorative screens feature six modern patterns inspired by vintage textile designs.
 They are made in Austin, Texas — carved into stain-grade maple and bound by hand into a maple frame.
-Redi-Screens™ are available for purchase at Crestview’s website and start at $213.00 each.
+Redi-Screens™ are available for purchase at Crestview’s website and start at $213 (Update: there was a significant price increase July 15, 2013.
+Redi-Screens™ now start at $1,215 each).

 Redi-Screens™ may be ordered online in any of three standard widths (24”, 28”, 32”) and two standard heights (80”, 96”).
 Each screen measures 1-3/8” deep and, if privacy is required, also can be ordered with a translucent resin backing that transmits light yet offers full privacy.
 Redi-Screens™ can be installed as sliding doors, pocket doors, articulating doors, room partitions, room dividers, hanging or mounted screens.